What To See In Rome Off The Beaten Path: 37 Best Hidden Gems In Rome

 Tiber Island

 The cemetery is located in Via Caio Cestio 6, in the Testaccio neighborhood.
-It’s open daily from 9:00 am to 5:00 pm and on Sundays from 9:00 am to 1:00 pm.
-Visiting is free but you are kindly asked to leave a donation for the maintenance of the site.
+It’s open daily – for opening hours, check the official website.
+Visiting is free but you will be asked to leave a donation for the maintenance of the site.

 Pyramid of Cestius